GARAGE DOOR SPRING REPLACEMENT & REPAIR

 Panel Door Torsion Springs

-If you’ve got a broken panel spring, we do need some information to ensure we bring suitable replacement springs.
+If you’ve got a broken panel spring, we do need some information to ensure we bring suitable panel door spring replacement.
 Torsion springs are based on the height and weight of your door.
 Ideally, we would love to get the diametre, wire size and length of the broken spring (not including the end caps).
 If you aren’t able to get this, however, knowing the brand, height and width of the door will generally give us enough to go off.

 Below is a checklist for relevant information when enquiring about broken garage door springs on Panel Doors, ranging with the most important to the least.